Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Introduction

-In this Letter, we report results from a deep \xmm\ observation of the galaxy group MRC\,0116+111 \citep[or OTL\,0116+111 at its discovery;][]{joshi1980,gopal2002}.
-In addition to its relatively cool gaseous medium ($kT \simeq 0.7$--0.8~keV) \citep{mernier2019}, this group is known to be a source of spectacularly bright diffuse radio emission possibly related to an ancient pair of relativistic plasma bubbles, and potentially originating from previously intense activity in the supermassive black hole of its central brightest galaxy \citep{bagchi2009}.
-The combination of these two extreme properties makes this group a prime target for detecting X-ray diffuse IC emission.
+The combination of these two extreme properties---rather low gas temperature and bright diffuse radio emission---makes this group a prime target for detecting diffuse IC X-ray emission.
 Specifically, the emission spectrum of its thermal plasma should peak at soft X-ray energies, with negligible emission above a few keV, where the non-thermal IC emission, shaped spectrally as a power law, is hence expected to dominate.
+Motivated by this, and by the fact that magnetic fields are even less well-known in groups than in clusters \citep[see however][]{nikiel2017,nikiel2020}, we report in this paper new results from a deep, dedicated \xmm\ observation of MRC\,0116+111.
+This work follows a pilot study using a fairly limited exposure of the same system \citep{mernier2019}.